 Speaking of the future, one thing we all struggle with greatly is the ability to stay present in each moment.
 We very rarely live in the Now.
 We push into the future or pull back into the past.
 Often we’ll be going in both directions at once.
 Either way, we are straining away from what’s here now.

 Only by living in the Now are we living in reality.
 However we imagine the future to pan out, it may never come to pass the way we hope—or fear.
 Suppose, for a second, that it were possible to get it right in our future-fantasy.
 We’re still in illusion because that is then and we’re here now.
 Same about the past.
 Suppose we really do have perfect recollection—which of course we never actually do—we’re still experiencing another segment of time.
-Reality, which is happening now, is not fixed.
+Reality, which is happening now, is not static.
 Everything is in flux.

 We like our fantasy time in the future and the past, and so we like to live there.
-We also get stuck there because of our misconceptions.
+And then we also get stuck there because of our misconceptions.
 We are afraid to let go and go with the natural flux of time in each moment.
 If we would trust the benign quality of the flux of time, we could come into harmony with it.
 Then we wouldn’t need to constantly try to manipulate it.
 We wouldn’t waste time fearing the future or wishing for fulfillment to happen there.
 Nor would we keep dipping into the past for it.

 Oddly, we don’t trust ourselves to live in the present when the future gets here.
 This isn’t so illogical.
 After all, we’re not doing such a hot job of getting fulfillment right now by being present with what is.
 Whatever untruth we’re holding onto is obstructing us right now, and rather than tackle it, we jump away from it—into another time.
 This seems like an easy way out.